LizzyonGit/court_love/TESTING.md

 Regardless of whether the *Save phone number to my profile* was checked, the phone number in the checkout would always be saved to the profile after completing the order.
 I found the issue on Slack [here](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605302104469800?thread_ts=1605222094.452700&cid=C7HS3U3AP) and solved it by changing the code the same way.

+#### Toast on mobile horizontal display
+Last minute, I found that when you have lessons in your cart, and you get a success toast message with those cart items, and you have your mobile screen horizontally, the toast message has too much height so it does not fit, the button to go to the cart becomes unreachable.
+This is due to that I had previously set a max-height for these message so they would not be so short on taller screens.
+I did not think about that this would cause an issue on tilted mobile screens.
+So I added a media query for this for short screens.

 ### Full testing

 #### Responsiveness